St Gobhan: St Gobban and St Scuithin

 The history of Ireland is steeped in mythology.
-According to Irish invasions tradition, the fifth group to arrive was the Tuatha Dé Danann.
-They fought and won many battles and displaced and disposest the Fir Bolg.
+According to Irish invasion tradition, the fifth group to arrive was the Tuatha Dé Danann.
+They fought and won many battles and displaced and disposed of the Fir Bolg.
 The Tuatha de Danann had a trinity of gods of craft, the most important of which was Goibniu.
 Goibnui forged lethal weapons and brewed their magical elixirs of invincibility.
 His name in Old Irish Gobae~Gobann translates as smith~craftsman.
 Gobann the craftsman – a skilled builder – the Gobán Saor.
 St. Gobhan was renowned as a builder-founder of many churches.
 However, as a founder, he should be acclaimed, for the churches were not lavish, spectacular Romanesque or Gothic cathedrals but simple mud and wattle mixtures that embraced usually the holy well – Christianized to act as the font.
 The interconnectedness and mutuality of names and professions undoubtedly gave rise to an expression of oneness.

 The Goban Saor of the Tuatha de Danann existed in an un-dateable period of Ireland's pre-history.
 St. Gobhan's death is recorded during a dateable period of Ireland's early history.
 Although St. Gobhan is not the goban saor of the Tuatha de Danann, he could be described as a Goban Saor of 6th–7th century Ireland.